 Obligations to continue until termination: The parties must continue to meet their responsibilities under this Agreement up to the effective date of termination.

-Events to occur on termination: On the effective date of termination:
+Events to occur on termination:

-the parties must have returned or certified the destruction of the other party’s Confidential Information; and
+On the effective date of termination the parties must have returned or certified the destruction of the other party’s Confidential Information.

-both parties must co-operate to transfer the Trader's Customers to another trader so that the Trader ceases to Trade on the Network.
+From the effective date of termination both parties must co-operate to transfer the Trader's Customers to another trader so that the Trader ceases to trade on the Network.

 Survival of terms: Any terms of this Agreement that by their nature extend beyond its expiration or termination remain in effect until fulfilled.